omzkiii/thesis/README.md

 The program will output an HTML file.

-Since the algorthim takes a long time to process the program will used the generated HTML if there is any.
+Since the algorithm takes a long time to process the program will used the generated HTML if there is any.

 To generate a new one simply delete the HTML file of the desired location.